JosefNemec/Playnite/doc/manual/gameActions.md

 ---------------------

 In rare cases (depending on an application being started) the application won't start properly unless `Working directory` is not set to application's installation directory.
 If this happens you need to specify `Working directory` manually to a directory that makes selected application run properly.
 This is not an issue in Playnite, it's an issue in the started application.

+### Using "Choose on startup" option doesn't show all emulators/profiles

+This option uses platform field to select compatible emulators and profiles.
+If some emulators or profile are not shown on startup, make sure you have the same platforms assigned to a game and specific profiles.